HathorNetwork/hathor-wallet/QA_Nano.md

 - Now, on "Nano Contract Detail" screen, select `set_result`
 - Without filling any fields, click "Execute".
 The "result" field should become red.
 - Enter any character in it and it should become green immediately
-- Click "Select Address to Sign" and select the same address used as "Address to Sign" on initialization
+- Click "Select Address to Sign" and select the same address used to generate the oracle script at initialization
 - Click on "Sign Data" without filling any fields.
 They should become red.
-- Insert `2` on "Data to Sign" and fill the wrong pin, then click "Sign Data".
+- Insert `1` on "Data to Sign" and fill the wrong pin, then click "Sign Data".
 An "Invalid PIN" error should appear immediately
 - Fill the correct PIN and click "Sign Data".
 You should be back at the "Execute Method" screen with a hashed result on the "result" field
 - Click "Execute Method" and add the correct PIN
 - On the detail screen, the `final_result` field should be filled with `1`